PLC-Programmer/PyTorch/time_series_forecasting/README.md

-2024-05-13: the whole directory https://github.com/PLC-Programmer/PyTorch/tree/main/time_series_forecasting/experiments_with_linear_models first needs a cleanup in chronological order before I will new content
+2024-05-13: the whole directory **experiments_with_linear_models** (https://github.com/PLC-Programmer/PyTorch/tree/main/time_series_forecasting/experiments_with_linear_models) first needs a cleanup in chronological order before I will new content

 ---